October 5, 2025

 Template-based tools expect documents to follow fixed, predictable layouts.
 But in reality, in finance or manufacturing, layouts vary by vendor, change often, and include tables or notes templates can’t handle.

-In fact, Elmo Taddero, CEO at Parachute has seen this play out across multiple industries.
+In fact, Elmo Taddeo, CEO at Parachute has seen this play out across multiple industries.
 He says:

 “A significant percentage of documents don’t fit standard templates.
 Forms with handwritten notes, unique customer requests, or industry-specific compliance documents often require manual processing.
 A rough estimate from speaking with business leaders suggests that anywhere from 20–40% of documents fall outside standard formats.”